By David P. Diaz, Ed.D.

 - If it must be the case that Joe will clap his hands at t1, then Joe is not free to refrain from clapping his hands at t1.

-- Conclusion: Joe isn’t free with respect to clapping his hands at t1.
+- Therefore, Joe isn’t free with respect to clapping his hands at t1.

 If this argument is sound, then no one ever performs free actions.
 The argument leads us to believe that if God knows all things in advance, then no action can be truly free.
-So, if God knows ahead of time that Joe will perform an action (A), then it logically follows that Joe will necessarily perform A. Indeed, the argument attempts to show that God’s foreknowledge of A somehow constrains Joe from doing anything except A.
+That is, if God knows ahead of time that Joe will perform an action (A), then it logically follows that Joe will necessarily perform A. The argument attempts to show that God’s foreknowledge of A somehow constrains Joe from doing anything other than A.

 The difference is subtle but critical.
-The Incompatibility Argument requires the truth of (1b), but the argument supports only (1a): Necessarily, if God foreknows A (i.e., Joe will clap his hands at t1), it follows that A will happen, but it does not follow that A will happen necessarily.
-If humans possess libertarian free will, then A could fail to happen.
-And if it were to fail to transpire, then God’s foreknowledge would have been different.
+The Incompatibility Argument requires the truth of 1b, but the argument only supports 1a.
+In other words, 1a tells us if God foreknows that Joe will clap his hands at t1, it follows that at t1, Joe will clap his hands.
+However, it does not follow that Joe will clap his hands by necessity (i.e., deterministically).
+If humans possess LFW, then Joe clapping his hands could fail to happen.
+More importantly, if it fails to occur, it simply means that God’s foreknowledge would have been different.

 God’s Omnipotence and Free Will

 Many people suggest that if God is all-powerful and all-good, he would prevent all evil and suffering in the world.
 Indeed, they say, if an omnipotent God can prevent suffering, then he would be morally deficient if he doesn’t.
-However, such a view includes an unstated assumption: An omnipotent God can do anything whatsoever.
+However, such a view includes an unstated assumption, which is: An omnipotent God can do anything whatsoever.
 But this makes no sense.
-Even an omnipotent God must be limited by what is logically possible.
+The God of Christian theism acts according to his own perfect nature.
+A God of goodness and justice will balance his goodness with the requirements of his justice.
+And a God who is perfectly logical will act according to what is logically possible.
 After all, what benefit would it be for an infinite being to create a square circle, a married bachelor, or a false truth?

-The explanation lies in a correct understanding of God’s attribute of omnipotence.
+The explanation lies in a correct understanding of God’s attributes.
 Theologian Thomas Oden defines omnipotence as “the perfect ability of God to do all things that are consistent with the divine character.”10 In other words, being all-powerful means that God can do anything as long as it is consistent with his nature.
-So, for example, God is always truthful (Jn.
-3:33, 34), and his word is truth (Jn.
-17:17).
-Therefore, God’s nature is such that it is impossible for him to lie (Tit.
-1:2; Heb.
-6:18).
-Also, God cannot not exist because he, by nature, exists eternally (Ps.
-90:2).
-God is who he is and nothing other.
-Therefore, he cannot do anything that violates his nature, including that which is logically impossible.
+But there is never an instance where God violates his nature because his nature is perfect.

-So, what does God’s omnipotence have to do with free will?
-Plantinga suggests that free will is a significant good that is necessary in its own right: “A world containing creatures who are significantly free… is more valuable, all else being equal than a world containing no free creatures at all.”11 God may allow humans to freely choose between good and evil acts because he considers it more valuable than not having truly free creatures.
-It may be that free will is such an essential property for humans that God would not consider rescinding it just to prevent some evil and suffering.
+So, what do God’s attributes have to do with free will?
+Plantinga suggests that free will is a significant good that is necessary in its own right: “A world containing creatures who are significantly free… is more valuable, all else being equal, than a world containing no free creatures at all.”11 God may allow humans to freely choose between good and evil acts because he considers it a greater good to have truly free creatures.
+It may be that LFW is such a critical property for humans to possess that God would not consider rescinding it just to prevent some evil and suffering.
 Therefore, even if an all-powerful God could eliminate all suffering, perhaps an all-good God would not.
-Although human free will provides the possibility of some evils, maybe free will is a necessary characteristic of a life worth living.
+Although human free will provides the possibility of some evils, perhaps free will is a necessary characteristic of a life worth living.

 Conclusion

-Libertarian free will is a common-sense attribute of our lives and is a necessary feature of the world if we intend to hold humans morally responsible for their actions.
+Libertarian free will is a common-sense attribute of our lives and must be acknowledged if we intend to hold humans morally responsible for their actions.
 God’s foreknowledge does not preempt human free will; it simply means that God knows what future choices a person will make.
-If a person will choose different actions in the future, then God will hold different beliefs about these future events.
+And if a person were to choose a different action in the future, then God would hold different beliefs about these future events.

 About the Author:

-David P. Diaz, Ed.D. is an author, retired college professor, and publisher of the Things I Believe Project.
-His writings have spanned the gamut from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
-Dr. Diaz holds a Bachelor’s and Master of Science degrees from California Polytechnic State University, a Master of Arts in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.
+David P. Diaz is an independent researcher and retired college professor.
+His writings have ranged from peer-reviewed technical articles to his memoir, which won the 2006 American Book Award.
+Dr. Diaz holds Bachelor’s and Master’s degrees from California Polytechnic State University, a Master’s in Philosophical Apologetics from Houston Christian University, and a Doctor of Education specializing in Computing and Information Technology from Nova Southeastern University.

 Footnotes

-- Due to space limitations, the author will not assess the merits and weaknesses of materialism in this article.
+- Philosophical naturalism is a materialistic/naturalistic philosophy that asserts that nothing that is supernatural or transcendent to the space-time universe exists.
+In other words, the natural world is the whole of reality.
+Due to space limitations, the author will not assess the merits and weaknesses of materialism in this article.

 - In the context of this article, libertarianism refers to a type of freedom of the will; it does not refer to the political philosophy that upholds liberty as a core principle.

-- Although an alternative view to determinism and libertarianism—“compatibilism”— will not be discussed in this paper, the topic has been discussed in “Socratic Dialogue: Does Man Have Free Will.”
+- Although there is an alternative view to determinism and libertarian freedom (i.e., “compatibilism”), it will not be discussed in this paper.
+Compatibilism has been briefly discussed in my article: “Socratic Dialogue: Does Man Have Free Will.”

 - James K. Dew and Paul M. Gould, Philosophy: A Christian Introduction (Grand Rapids, MI: Baker Publishing Group, 2019), 131.